kashsuks/contest-management-system/README.md

 - Problem listing with search functionality
 - Code editor with syntax highlighting
 - Support for multiple programming languages (C++, Java, Python)
-- Real-time code execution and judging
+- Real-time subprocess-based code execution and judging
 - Submission history
-- Subprocess based code execution
+- Problem creation form with title, description, time and memory limits, and test cases
+- Admin-only panel for problem creation, user account creation, etc.
+- Leaderboard that ranks participants in real time (can be frozen to not display updates)

 ## Prerequisites